GiorgioPolla/recommender_systems_challenge/README.md

 - Slim BPR;
 - Matrix factorization ALS.

-Firstly, every single algorithm has been tuned either manually or using the library Skopt (https://scikit-optimize.github.io/) and then, using the best hyperparameters for each algorithm, the hybrid has been realized by mixing the scores provided by each of them.
+Firstly, every single algorithm has been tuned either manually or using the library Skopt (https://scikit-optimize.github.io/) and then, using the best hyperparameters for each algorithm, the **hybrid** has been realized by mixing the scores provided by each of them.
-Skopt has been used to determine the weights to be assigned to single algorithms.
+Skopt has been used to determine the **weights** to assign to single algorithms.

-Last but not least, during the building of the URM matrix has been taken into account the importance of the sequentiality of the 5k ordered target playlists.
+Last but not least, during the building of the URM matrix has been taken into account the **importance of the sequentiality** of the 5k ordered target playlists.
 More importance has been assigned to the last tracks of each playlists following the principle that a user is more willing to replace the less important tracks with new ones, hence the last tracks could be more likely to be replaced with similar ones.

 ## Requirements
 To be able to run the code, the following modules are required: